 We’re veterans of the “Road Trip” now!
 We are the ultimate powerhouse behind surviving a road trip with our kids.
 And we thrived throughout our summer road trip with our children.
 And they don’t hate us.
 We didn’t hate them.
 Want to know how we did it?
 Want to know the trick to surviving a road trip with your kids?

 - Pack a cooler full of their favourite snacks and small meals.
-Fruits, trail mixes and granola bars are big hits with my children, so I was sure to have a lot of hand... reason being – they like to snack and nothing is worse than being away from home, without their normal comforts and no cheese strings.
+Fruits, trail mixes and granola bars are big hits with my children, so I was sure to have a lot on hand.
+Reason being – they like to snack and nothing is worse than being away from home, without their normal comforts and no cheese strings.
 God-forbid there’s no cheese strings or yogurts drinks…

-- Stop often.
+- Stop often for breaks.
 I know, it slows you down.
-You don’t get anywhere quickly, but not everyone pees at the same time, not everyone needs to stretch their legs at the same time, not everyone wants lunch at the same time.
+You don’t get anywhere quickly, but recognize that not everyone pees at the same time.
+Truthfully, not everyone needs to stretch their legs at the same time, not everyone wants lunch at the same time.
 Try to accommodate as much as possible by planning stops every couple hours.
 Seek out historical monuments in advance to make a stop out of… or a road stop with a big moose statue to pose for pictures at!

 - Let them eat the damn ice cream.
-Dessert every day is maybe not the best idea, but dessert every other day while on vacation, especially if it’s a “try a new flavour” adventure might buy you a pass.
+Dessert every day is probably not the best idea, but dessert every other day while on vacation, especially if it’s a “try a new flavour” adventure might buy you a pass.
 And some peace and quiet.

-- Scream therapy... allow me to explain this one.
+- Scream therapy.
+Allow me to explain this one.
 You’re in the wilderness, you’ve been in the car with your littles for a few hours, they’re arguing about how long they have been in the car, what day it is, what to watch on the iPad, what colour the jack of hearts is (I know, I know…), and you need an outlet! you need to let it out!
 Get those frustrations out!
 It can become a game to see who’s voice travels the farthest at a beach, in a valley, on a hill, by a waterfall, etc, etc, etc… think of how much better that will make you feel!

 What about you?
 Any tips and tricks to add?
 What is your fail safe survival technique?